 Installing MariaDB MSI Packages on Windows

-MSI packages for Mariadb are available starting with version 5.2.6.
-The packages are available for both x86 (32 bit) and x64 (64 bit) processor architectures.
+MSI packages is available for x64 (64 bit) processor architectures and, in some older releases only, for x86 (32 bit).
 We'll use screenshots from an x64 installation below (the 32 bit installer is very similar).

 - Installation UI

 - New Entries in Start Menu